Large Vibrationally Induced Parity Violation Effects in CHDBrI$^+$ $-$ A Promising Candidate for Future Experiments

-The search for ideal candidates for PV measurements has focused on chiral molecules containing heavy atoms \cite{BasSch03,BasSch04,FigSauSch10,Wormit2014,marit22}, as PV contributions to the total energies scale approximately as $Z^5$ ($Z$ being the nuclear charge of the atom involved).\cite{Bouchiat:1974:physlettb,LaeSch99} For vibrational PV measurements it was expected that large PV energy differences between the two enantiomers will translate into large PV effects in vibrational transitions.
-Molecules like CHDBrI, which by some chirality measures\cite{Mislow1992} have (almost) no chirality, and, furthermore, do not contain heavy metals, have therefore received little to no attention.
-Here we present PV calculations for CHDBrI$^+$, depicted in Figure \ref{fig:ChDBrI}, showing surprisingly large PV effects in several of the (chiral) vibrational modes.
-CHDBrI$^+$ was proposed as a candidate for precision spectroscopy in Landau et al.\cite{landau} In stark contrast to exotic designer molecules that contain heavy atoms\cite{BasSch03,BasSch04,FigSauSch10,Wormit2014,marit22}, the CH$_2$BrI molecule family plays an important role in atmospheric chemistry and is naturally produced in plankton\cite{Lim2017}.
-The PV effect of CHDBrI$^+$ is by far the largest ever computed amongst such molecules \cite{Berger2000,Berger2001} and therefore is of great significance toward gauging the importance of the weak interaction in chemistry in addition to being a promising candidate for future PV measurement using trapped ion laser spectroscopy.
+The search for ideal candidates for PV measurements has focused on chiral molecules containing heavy atoms,\cite{BasSch03,BasSch04,FigSauSch10,Wormit2014,marit22} as PV contributions to the total energies scale approximately as $Z^5$ ($Z$ being the nuclear charge of the atom involved).\cite{Bouchiat:1974:physlettb,LaeSch99} For vibrational PV measurements it was expected that large PV energy differences between the two enantiomers will translate into large PV effects in vibrational transitions.
+Molecules like CHDBrI, which by some chirality measures\cite{Mislow1992} have (almost) no chirality, and, furthermore, do not contain heavy metals, have been investigated in two earlier works,\cite{BerQuaSie03,BerLauQua05} however, no previous study of such ions is available.
+Here we present PV calculations for CHDBrI$^+$, depicted in \Cref{fig:ChDBrI}, showing surprisingly large PV effects in several of the (chiral) vibrational modes.
+CHDBrI$^+$ was proposed as a candidate for precision spectroscopy in Landau et al.\cite{landau} In stark contrast to exotic designer molecules that contain heavy atoms,\cite{BasSch03,BasSch04,FigSauSch10,Wormit2014,marit22} the CH$_2$BrI molecule family plays an important role in atmospheric chemistry and is naturally produced in plankton.\cite{Lim2017} The PV effect of CHDBrI$^+$ is by far the largest ever computed amongst such molecules \cite{Berger2000,Berger2001} and therefore is of great significance toward gauging the importance of the weak interaction in chemistry in addition to being a promising candidate for future PV measurement using trapped ion laser spectroscopy.